isangil/ntl-custom-features/README.md

 existing feature -- you may try overwriting the "profiles/deims/modules/features/deims_person" module.
 Visit the "features" dashboard to activate it, or just run cron once you drop it there.

+If you are install DEIMS from scratch, a better way may be to replace the "deims_person" module in the profile (at [download-dir-path]/modules/features) with the one provided here.

-The other three can be enabled by visiting the "modules" page
+The other three features can be enabled by visiting the "modules" page